Death and state funeral of Elizabeth II: Processions in London and Windsor

 Two processions followed the service.
 The first was from Westminster Abbey to Wellington Arch, where the Queen's coffin was placed in the state hearse.
 From there it was transported to Windsor, where the second procession took place through Windsor Great Park.

-The procession in London began at 12:15 and included around 3,000 military personnel, stretching for over a mile.
+The procession in London began at 12:15 and included around 3,000 military personnel, stretching for more than a mile.
 It began at the abbey and passed down Whitehall, through Horse Guards, up The Mall, past Buckingham Palace, and up Constitution Hill to end at the Wellington Arch at Hyde Park Corner.
 Around a million people lined the streets of central London to watch the event.

 At the front of the procession were representatives of Commonwealth forces led by members of the Royal Canadian Mounted Police on horseback, then representatives of the Royal Air Force, the British Army, and the Royal Navy and Royal Marines, followed by defence staff and armed forces chaplains, officers of arms, and the royal household.
 The Queen's coffin followed, again on the State Gun Carriage pulled by Royal Navy sailors, and surrounded by an escort party.
 The King and royal family members were next, some marching and some in cars, with a further escort and the household of the former Prince of Wales behind.
 At the rear of the procession were representatives of civilian services.

 The King, the Princess Royal, the Duke of York, the Earl of Wessex, the Prince of Wales, the Duke of Sussex, Peter Phillips, the Earl of Snowdon and the Duke of Gloucester walk behind Queen Elizabeth II's coffin.
 Sir Timothy Laurence was also in the procession but is not seen in the photo.